 Tomatoes, onion, coriander seeds, ginger and a handful of spices cooked with baby corn desi style.
 It's enjoyed best with steamed rice or plain roti.

 Baby corn coated in a light salt and pepper batter, fried crisp and served with fried fish.
+You can serve this with your favourite tartare sauce.

 In the mood for some Chinese?
 Try this delicious baby corn Manchurian.
 Fried baby corn laced with a tomato and vinegar sauce.